Japanese tourist stranded in Peru finally visits Machu Picchu after seven months

 CRIS BOURONCLE/AFP/AFP/Getty Images

 However, as he started to run out of money, it looked like Takayama would have to head back home to Japan without ever having used his Machu Picchu ticket.
 Enter Andean Roots Peru, a local tour company.
 With help from the national Ministry of Culture, Takayama was given special permission to enter Machu Picchu -- and to have the normally crowded site nearly all to himself.
-He was accompanied by two photographers who documented the experience.
+He was accompanied by two photographers who documented the experience and by Jose Bastante, the site's chief.

 In a celebratory Instagram post, Takayama wrote, "I thought I never make it (to Machu Picchu) but everyone asked the government and the town and they game me super special permission."
 He added: "Peruvians are soooo kind.
 Thank you soooo much!"

+He tells CNN that he will leave Peru for Japan on October 16.
+As he prepares to head home, he is saying goodbye to the townspeople who have become his friends over the past months.
+Several local children have drawn Takayama pictures and created a doll for him out of toilet paper rolls.

+"I will definitely cry," he says about his farewell to Aguas Calientes.
+"These seven months have been very special to me.
+I have discovered a new part of me."

-"The Japanese citizen has entered together with our head of the park so that he can do this before returning to his country," Peru's Minister of Culture Alejandro Neyra told reporters.
+"The Japanese citizen has entered together with our head of the park so that he can do this before returning to his country," Peru's Minister of Culture Alejandro Neyra confirmed to reporters.

 Neyra added that there are plans to reopen Machu Picchu to visitors at 30% capacity, but did not specify an exact date.
-In the meantime, though, Takayama can go home with some incredible memories.

 CNN's Yoko Wakatsuki contributed reporting.